euphort-wind/euphort-wind.github.io/content/post/bulgaria/index.md

     image: 6kebabche.jpg
     caption: Bulgarian Kebabche
 ---
 Hej!
 I want to share an extract of my experience of visiting spectacular Bulgaria.
-I was there just in summer 2023.
+I was there in summer 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things that I personally tried and liked.
 Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.

 <b>🗺 Places:</b> Sofia, Nessebar, Burgas, Varna, Pomorie, Sveti Vlas, Byala.<br>